vanHeemstraSystems/home-assistant/300/100/100/600/300/400/README.md

 The first time you load Portainer you will be asked to create a username and password.
 This will only need to be done the first time you load it up.

-Now select the LOCAL option, so that you can start managing containers locally on your Ubuntu server, and click Connect.
+Now select the LOCAL option, so that you can start managing containers locally on your MacOS server, and click Connect.

 And you should now see Portainer running!
 You can select Containers in the left hand navigation menu and see your Portainer container running!

 You’ve done it!
-You’ve got Docker, Docker Compose and Portainer running on your Linux server!
+You’ve got Docker, Docker Compose and Portainer running on your MacOS server!
 You have everything you need to get started with Home Assistant and any other Docker containers that you wish to run!